inmatura/aws.inmatura.com/docs/jupyterhub-ami/index.md

 - No per RAM or CPU pricing, just a fee for the AMI and use any EC2 instance type including GPUs
 - Based on Ubuntu 20.04
 - Free trial

+## Pricing

+This model has a fee of `0.15` dollars per hour.
+You will incur costs for software use **only** for as long as your EC2 instancee is running.

+Infrastructure costs are independent and in addition to the costs of software and it depends on the instance type selectd.